Dr. Andor and Joy Kiszely Carnegie Hall Auditioned Recital

 Students must provide music for the judges.
 No photocopies permitted.
 Music downloaded from online with permission is acceptable.
 The judges’ decisions will be final.

-Accompanists: It is preferable that the accompanist be the same person who will accompany the performer during the recital.
-If there is a need to change the accompanist please contact the Chair immediately.
+Accompanists: The accompanist must be the same person who will accompany the performer during audition as well as the recital.
 The performer’s teacher may serve as accompanist.
 Accompanists are not required to pay a registration fee.

 QUESTIONS: Chair: Nicholas Mynyk, phmtarecital@gmail.com